 For each app project, styling is stored in the theme/styles folder.
 From there styling is split into native and web folders.
 Both have the same structure.

 These folders have strict protocols:

 - Users should only add or change styling in theme/native or in their own user-defined module themesource/your-module/native folder (if they plan to create a reusable theming module)

 - The app folder has two files: custom.js and *custom-variables.js*—when changing the styling, always copy the variable you want to change from native/core/variables.js to native/app/custom-variables.js

 - Any variables you want to change or add should be put in custom-variables.js

 - Any classes you want to change or add should be put in theme/native/main.js or in your own user-defined module’s themesource/your-module/native/main.js.

-The native/core/_helperfunctions folder contains multiple helper functions.
+The native/core/helpers/_helperfunctions folder contains multiple helper functions.
 These functions can help you style more easily.
 For example, the

 adjustFont function receives a font and adjusts it to the screen size.
 This will make your font sizes responsive.
 For more information about these helper classes, see their descriptions in the code.

-The native/core/widgets folder contains widget styling.
-Every widget has its own file which contains its default class names.
-Some widgets also have specific design properties.
-One exception to these guidelines is typography.js, which contains all typography-related classes.
+The native/core/widgets folder contains the default widget styling.
+Every widget has its own file which contains its default class name.

-In native/resources you will find resource package styling.
+In native/ui_resources you will find resource package styling.
 Here you can find all styling related to building blocks, page templates and layouts.

 4 Design Properties